osu-cascades/gut-microbiota-mechanisms/README.md

 ## Development

 To get a development environment up and running:

-1. Fork the repo
+1. Fork and clone the repo
-2. Clone
-3. Switch to branch: gh-pages
-4. Code!

----
+2. Edit _index.html_, making commits to the _master_ branch.
+3. Merge _master_ into the _gh-pages_ branch for publication via GitHub pages.

-## Mechanisms/Mathematics
+## Mechanisms & Mathematics

-The mechanisms are described by the FMT success rate in a depleted donor relative to the FMT success rate in an intact donor.
+The mechanisms are described by the fecal microbial transplant (FMT) success rate in a depleted donor, relative to the FMT success rate in an intact donor.
 This is described as:

 **P<sub>D</sub> / P<sub>I</sub>**